guanaco96/Competitive-Pogramming/README.md

 # Competitive-Pogramming
-This repository is devoted to homework evaluation
+This repository is devoted to homework evaluation.